Dunskey Castle: 17th century

 On 19 October 1667 there was a marriage contract between John Blair, (son of the minister of Portpatrick, Wigtownshire, Scotland) and Jean Agnew, dau of Patrick Agnew, Laird of Sheuchan.
-A witness was George Stewart of Tonderghie and of Barcly, Wigtownshire, (son of Sir Robert Stewart Governor of Culmore, Londonderry, and a descendant of the Castle Stewart of Penninghame family), who had married Elizabeth, daughter of James Blair of Dunskey Castle.
+A witness was George Stewart of Tonderghie and of Barcly, Wigtownshire, who had married Elizabeth, daughter of James Blair of Dunskey Castle.
 George Stewart's sister, Agnes Stewart married William Houston of Cutreoch, Whithorn, Wigtownshire.
 Three other witnesses were James & Hew Blair, brothers of above John Blair, and Patrick Kennedy, Provost of Stranraer.
 Agnes Blair's (née Agnew) sister m.
 Alexander Adair, son of Robert Adair whose father, William Adair had previously owned Dunskey Castle.
 John Blair had acted as agent for Viscount Montgomery of Airds who had owned Dunskey Castle.
 The Viscount was in financial difficulties due to the upkeep of his troops, and had borrowed largely from his agent who foreclosed on a mortgage and became possessed of the whole of the Montgomery property in Galloway.

 In AD 1657 John Blair of Dunskey, valuation 946 pounds 13sh 4p..
 Valuations of the Shire of Wigtown, 1667.

 On 11 September 1672 There was a ratification to John Blair of Dunskey and his wife Jean Agnew of their lands to be called "barony of Dunskey" and by 1684 the Laird of Dunskey and his wife had moved to nearby Killantringan, Portpatrick.

 By 1684 Dunskey Castle was in ruin, only 50 years after Viscount Montgomery had added the new gallery wing extensions.